 Down pillows are incredibly robust and can last for 15-20 years if taken proper care of.
 However, they can be difficult to wash.
 Your best bet is to check the pillow for a label and washing instructions.
 Some models can be machine-washed.
 If not, you’ll have to take it to a dry cleaner.

-If your pillow can be machine-washed – follow the manufacturer’s instructions.
+If your pillow can be machine-washed – great news.
+Check the label and follow the manufacturer’s instructions.
 In general, the pillow will require additional rinse cycles to remove all detergent residue from the feathers.
 You’ll have to pay special attention to make sure it is completely dry before returning it to use.
 This can be done by adding additional spin cycles at a gentle low heat.

 We advise using a pillow protector with a down pillow.
 A protector creates a barrier and helps prevent unwanted substances from reaching the inside of the pillow and damaging the down filling.
 Adding a protector will ensure you get the best out of your down and extend its life by years.